Identifying and Intervening on High- Malpractice-Risk Professionals

 Malpractice risk is a concern of hospitals, medical centers, and healthcare professionals.
-Research conducted by the faculty of the Center for Patient and Professional Advocacy at Vanderbilt reveals that unsolicited patient complaints provide a data source that can be used to identify physicians and service units with greater levels of risk management-related activity.
-This seminar describes a peer-led, stepwise intervention model designed to make high-risk colleagues aware of their status and help healthcare leaders identify and address recurring sources of patient dissatisfaction that drive unnecessary risk.
-To date, Center personnel have overseen more than 1,000 interventions involving physicians in practices ranging from small rural facilities to large metropolitan facilities.
-Results of interventions reveal that most physicians respond favorably to the peer-based messenger model while some either leave their institutions (perhaps seeking a geographic cure) or require more directive approaches involving institution authorities.
+Is there a way to reliably identify and address healthcare professionals at high risk?
+CPPA research reveals that unsolicited patient complaints provide a data source that can be used to identify physicians, other professionals, and service units with greater levels of risk.
+This program describes a peer-led, stepwise intervention model designed to make high-risk colleagues aware of their risk status and help healthcare leaders identify and address recurring sources of patient dissatisfaction that drive unnecessary risk.

-Proceeds from CPPA educational programs support education and research at the Center for Patient and Professional Advocacy at Vanderbilt, and Vanderbilt University School of Medicine.
+Proceeds from CPPA educational programs support research and education at the Vanderbilt Center for Patient and Professional Advocacy, and Vanderbilt University School of Medicine.